 Is there any other way to help our children not become sexually addicted?

 Yes!
 Even though many of our adult male clients report that their fathers were sex addicts (porn, affairs, prostitutes etc.), they also report getting little to no proper sexual information to balance their sexual perspective.
 We have created two DVDs addressing healthy sexuality for teens.
 Born for War teaches young men practical tools to defeat the sexual landmines their generation faces and offers scriptural truths to empower them to desire success in the war that is thrust upon them.
-Princes Take Longer Than Frogs (click here) helps single women ages 15-30 successfully navigate through the season of dating and how to distinguish between a Prince and a Frog.
+Princes Take Longer Than Frogs helps single women ages 15-30 successfully navigate through the season of dating and how to distinguish between a Prince and a Frog.
+You can find these DVDs in our store.

 Can women be sex addicts?

 Yes!
 The number of women desiring treatment is growing significantly.
-The behaviors are the same as their male counterparts, including masturbation, pornography, internet activity, anonymous encounters, and affairs.
+The behaviors are the same as their male counterparts, including masturbation, pornography, internet activity, anonymous encounters and affairs.
 Over twenty recovering female sex addicts contributed in writing She Has a Secret: Understanding Female Sexual Addiction.
 This book plus the Secret Solutions Workbook, with over 115 helpful techniques for recovery is just for her.
-If you would like to set up a counseling appointment to start your journey of recovery, call today.
 There is hope for female sex addicts for recovery.
-Click here to see our resources for female sex addicts.

 What is it like to live with a sex addict from a partner's perspective?

-Partners or wives living with a sex addict typically report common feelings, such as aloneness, or the sense that the partner can’t open up and talk about his “real” self.
-The confusion comes as a result of doing certain behaviors that are still not enough and hopelessness that there isn’t enough.
-Anger from many unmet needs, are often common.
+Partners or wives living with a sex addict typically report common feelings such as aloneness or the sense that the partner can’t open up and talk about his “real” self.
+The confusion comes as a result of doing certain behaviors that are still not enough to satisfy them and hopelessness that there isn’t enough.
+Anger from many unmet needs are often common.
 Many of these issues are addressed in our books and DVDs.
-Click here to take a look at what we have to offer.
+You can find specific resources to help your situation in our store.